-Dr Majella Kilkey is a Reader in Social Policy in the Departement of Sociological Studies at the University of Sheffield, where she directs the MSc International Social Change and Policy.
+Majella Kilkey is Professor of Social Policy in the Department of Sociological Studies at the University of Sheffield, where she directs the MSc International Social Change and Policy.
 Majella studied at Queens University Belfast and the University of York; she gained her PhD from York in 2000.

 Majella is Co-Editor of Social Policy & Society, an Editorial Board Member of the Journal of Social Policy and an Executive Member of the UK Social Policy Association.
 She is a member of IMISCOE, ISA, ESA and the SPA.